Loris-Reggiani/Alexandra-in-the-world/README.md

 # Alexandra-in-the-world
 Epitech JAM

-    This project is a Quiz about citation throught the world.
+    This project is a Quiz about citation through the world.